 Oven baked sweet potato, maple syrup and whole grain oats are a magical combination to start the day with!
 Additionally, the classic flavor combination pairs extremely well with your favorite pancake toppings.

 Here at Simply Oatmeal, we’ve assembled the best whole grain oat recipes so that you never getting tired of having oats in your diet.
-From banana butterscotch oatmeal pancakes to lemon ricotta oatmeal pancakes, we have you covered with tasty and nutritious recipes.
+From oat flour waffles to banana butterscotch oatmeal pancakes to lemon ricotta oatmeal pancakes, we have you covered with tasty and nutritious recipes.

 You will love sweet potato oatmeal pancakes because…

 - Require just 5 minutes to gather ingredients together and mix the oatmeal pancake batter.